davy7125/polyphone/en/tutorials/create-a-soundfont-from-scratch.md

 1. begin the playback (press the :guilabel:`play` button), if possible with loop function selected,
 2. select the sinus function,
 3. adjust the volume slider to hear the two sounds as clearly as possible,
-4. change the Root key until the two sounds most closely match,
+4. change the :guilabel:`Root key` until the two sounds most closely match,
-5. adjust the Correction (cents) to tune the sample to the Rootkey.
+5. adjust the :guilabel:`Correction (cents)` to tune the sample to the Rootkey.
    To do this, pay attention to any beats that occur and make sure they are as slow as possible.

 The [frequency](manual/soundfont-editor/editing-pages/sample-editor.md#doc_freq) analysis can be a good indicator to start tuning.